Skip to main content

 Risk factors

 While any parent can experience peripartum depression with the arrival of a new child, people with a personal or family history of depression (peripartum or otherwise) or other mood disorders are at increased risk.
 Other challenges, from financial or relationship stress to trouble breastfeeding or a lack of support, can also increase a person’s risk of developing peripartum depression.
-Whether or not any of these risk factors apply to you, it’s a good idea to watch out for symptoms of depression during and after your pregnancy.
+Whether any of these risk factors apply to you or not, it’s a good idea to watch out for symptoms of depression during and after your pregnancy.

 Prevention